JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2019.1.3 to 2019.1.4

 * The bundled Java was updated to OpenJDK 8u222 (except for the Docker Windows TeamCity images).

+### Known Issues
+{id="known-issues-201914"}

+#### Unavailable Default Credential Provider Chain option for Amazon ECR

+_This issue has been fixed in TeamCity 2019.1.5._

+Due to recent changes in our Docker Support plugin, the "[Default credential provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default)" option becomes unavailable in the Amazon ECR connection settings.

+If this option was previously enabled in some ECR connection and you make any changes to this connection, the state of this option will be automatically set to `false`.
+When any build will try to use this connection, it will fail to start with the "_Access key cannot be null_" error.

+To workaround this problem without upgrading to 2019.1.5, download the fixed Docker Support plugin from the [related issue](https://youtrack.jetbrains.com/issue/TW-62595#focus=streamItem-27-3749459.0-0) and upload it on the __Server Administration | Plugins List__ page.

+#### Missing packages in NuGet feed

+_This issue has been fixed in TeamCity 2019.1.5._

+In certain cases, when a build is supposed to create and publish several NuGet packages to a NuGet feed, and the package indexing is enabled, some packages might not be published to the feed.
+This problem is caused by recent changes in [NuGet Packages Indexer](nuget-packages-indexer.md).

+To workaround this problem without upgrading to 2019.1.5, download the fixed NuGet Support plugin from the [related issue](https://youtrack.jetbrains.com/issue/TW-62545#focus=streamItem-27-3754398.0-0) and upload it on the __Server Administration | Plugins List__ page.

 ## Changes from 2019.1.2 to 2019.1.3